google-research/t5x/docs/models.md

 [ByT5](#byt5-checkpoints)                   | ByT5.
 A "token-free" model that uses UTF-8 bytes for input and output.
 Recommended for tasks involving word-internal phenomena such as spelling, pronunciation, or morphology.
 [LongT5](#longt5-checkpoints)               | TBD
 [MoE](#mixture-of-experts-moe-checkpoints)  | Useful for MoE experimentation.
+[Flan-T5](#flan-t5-checkpoints)  | General purpose T5 checkpoints for few-shot and finetuning.
+We recommend Flan-T5 over vanilla T5 and T5 LM-adapted

 ### Public Research Models